fieldtrip/website/workshop/cuttingeegx.md

 Alongside the [CuttingEEG X](https://cuttingeegx.org) conference we will be organizing some local workshops in the morning.

-- Who: Konstantinos Tsilimparis, Robert Oostenveld.
-Jan-Mathijs Schoffelen
+- Who: Konstantinos Tsilimparis, Robert Oostenveld, Jan-Mathijs Schoffelen
 - When: 31 October 2024
 - Where: Nijmegen
 - See <https://cuttingeegx.org/registration/#Nijmegen> for more details